Tuesday, June 30, 2026

 To distance myself from the episode I walked a good five miles uptown.. ended up passing my son's favorite Mexican restaurant where the doors were open, welcoming customers in the early summer weather.
 I took out the phone he makes me carry to take a photo to send him and there in the corner of the frame was a young rat-- as nice looking as they come-- sniffing around outside... and then it entered.
 Slipped in.
 I wondered whether I should interfere and alert staff but I watched as it casually crawled underneath a table where two well-dressed women were sitting.
 It explored their feet.. unobserved... did that hesitation dance rats do... walked itself around the place, and carefully left.
 Totally unnoticed... that little rat taking advantage of city hospitality and beyond... or finding the place not suitable-- who knows why it left?

 I couldn't help drawing parallels to some of the characters of my recent weeks-- the stalker in the gallery, those few who have invited themselves into my home... and the places I've been where I felt strange or judged or misplaced.
 Being on an extreme budget, I do not have air conditioning.
 It makes my home less hospitable for sure in the summer.
 It's a kind of protection.
 I'll do my socializing off-site.
-And God-willing I will not have to experience any seasonal hospital hospitality.
+And God-willing I will manage to avoid any seasonal hospital hospitality.

 Labels: , , , , , , , , , , , , ,